Tvisha-Jaiswal/TechXSprout/README.md

 ### Command to run code:

 We used react.js for backend and Python for frontend.
-To run code:
+To run application via docker:
 ```
-$ pwd
->./AutonomousApplicationBuilder/Backend/
-$ uvicorn app.main:app --reload
+$docker-compose up --build -d
 ```
+This will run containers in background.
+The site should locally be available at ``http://localhost:3000`` which is the frontend.
+Backend API is at ``http://localhost:5000``.

 ### Repository Structure
 ```